 (3) Overtime - Regular-season - Penalties - When regulation time ends and the teams are 5 on 3, teams will start overtime 5 on 3.
 Once player strength reaches 5 on 4 or 5 on 5, at the next stoppage of play, player strength is adjusted to 4 on 3, 4 on 4, or 3 on 3, as appropriate.
 When regulation ends and teams are 4 on 4 teams will start overtime 3 on 3.
 If at the end of regulation time teams are three skaters on three skaters, overtime starts three skaters on three skaters.
-Once player strength reaches five skaters on four skaters or five skaters on five skaters on three skaters, at the next stoppage player strength is adjusted to four skaters on three skaters, as appropriate.
+Once player strength reaches five skaters on four skaters or five skaters on five skaters, at the next stoppage player strength is adjusted to four skaters on three skaters, four skaters on four skaters, or three skaters on three skaters, as appropriate.